Arlington CLUB (Collaborative Learning Hub)

 - Guests are prohibited from installing software on computers.

-- Use of lab equipment to access inappropriate or illegal websites or to create content for non-academic purposes.
+- Use of lab computers to access inappropriate or illegal websites or to create content for non-academic purposes.

 - Attempting to perform any illegal or harmful activity, such as hacking, data theft, libelous or slanderous activities, destruction of property, etc.